uidaholib/main-web-redesign_draft/content/verso/policies.md

 layout: page
 ---

-UI LIbrary Policies regarding VERSO.
+U of I LIbrary Policies regarding VERSO.
 Learn more by clicking the topics!

 <div class="accordion mb-3" id="accordion">
     {% for q in site.data.verso_policies %}